 Casper’s cart abandonment email copy is stellar!

-- They’ve stuck to their witty language by using a sleep-related pun.
+- Stick to their witty language by using a sleep-related pun.
 What a way to rock your brand!

-- Casper also doesn't try too hard with their email design.
-It's minimal and clean
+- Don't try too hard to create an aesthetic email design—Stick to a minimal and clean one

 3. Hydros Flask’s browse abandonment email (Smart use of personalization)

-Similar to cart abandonment emails, browse abandonment email is aimed at reminding shoppers of a product they looked at before dropping off your eCommerce store.
+Browse abandonment email reminds shoppers of a product they looked at before dropping off your eCommerce store.

 4. MeUndies’ re-engagement email (Building a connection)

-MeUndies successfully re-engages its lapsed shoppers by asking them to join their community online.
+Here’s an automated email re-engaging its lapsed shoppers by asking them to join their community.

 5. Withings’ sale promotion emails (Building FOMO, playfully)